-In Australia, if you are opting for 1-year or 18-month programs, you won’t be eligible to apply for post-study work permit.
-Your Master’s program needs to be of at least 2-year duration.
+In Australia, if you are opting for 1-year or 18-month programs, you won’t be eligible to apply for the post-study work permit.
+Your Master’s program needs to be of at least a 2-year duration.
 Canada would be a nice study abroad destination as there are few elite universities that offer MBA and MS Business Analytics.
 Besides, Canada also offers a relaxed stay-back option to look for employment.

-MBA and MS – Both are graduate degrees; hence give you specialization in either business area or business analytics.
+MBA and MS – Both are graduate degrees; hence give you a specialization in either business area or business analytics.
 Business Analytics has a huge opportunity given the exponential growth in digital platform and data.
 If someone enjoys analytics and data, better for them to do MS in Business Analytics unless you get into a top business program.
-Top business programs give you more flexibility to go in marketing, financial services or a particular area you may be interested in.
+Top business programs give you more flexibility to go into marketing, financial services or a particular area you may be interested in.
 Here are a few pros and cons for both.

 MS in Business or Data Analytics

 Pros: Specialization in a technical area, growing area, global applicability, easier to get promoted if good given technical nature of work (not too many Americans or others may be in the area), also has the opportunity to work closely with business functions and can move into it.